May 10, 2021

-Although skin cancer can appear anywhere on your body, most develop on parts of the body that get the most sun, including areas such as:
+Although skin cancer can appear anywhere on your body, most of the time, it develops on parts of the body that get the most sun, including areas such as:

 Basal cell cancers may have these characteristics, according to the American Cancer Society:

-- An open sore that doesn't heal, or it heals and then comes back, it may bleed, ooze or develop a crusty surface.
+An open sore that doesn't heal, or it heals and then comes back, may bleed, ooze or develop a crusty surface.